 Jig Show Black girl show, from "jigaboo", a very uncouth epithet for black people.

-John Robinson To give an abbreviated performance, or to set all the tops on the back end end-to-end to increade the midway's apparent size.
+John Robinson To give an abbreviated performance, or to set all the tops on the back end end-to-end to increase the midway's apparent size.

 Joing To "jo" a game is to rig it so that it cannot be won.

-Joint Any carnival midway concession.
-Described by their layout for placement purposes; line-up joints fit with others in a row, center joints attract customers to all four sides and need to be in the middle of an open area.
+Joint (sometimes "store") Any carnival midway concession booth.
+Described by their layout for placement purposes: line-up joints fit with others in a row, center joints attract customers to all four sides and need to be in the middle of an open area.
 You could have a stick joint (built of wood and situated on the ground) or a trailer joint.

 Jointee or Jointy An agent, a person working a game.
-There is a fairly firm social division between jointees and showmen.
+There is a firm social division between jointees and showmen.

 Juice Another term for bribes paid to local police.

-Juice Man The carnival electrician and operator of generators that can fill an entire 18-wheeler.
+Juice Man The carnival electrician and operator of huge generators that can fill an entire 18-wheeler.
 Collects fees from each operator for "cut in" to the power supply.

 Jump The move to the next engagement.

 Junction Box Wooden boxes protecting connections between electrical cables, set at various points around the midway.
 The show electrician uses the wires and plugs inside these boxes to "cut in" each ride or concession, supplying power from the generator.

 Kayfabe A wrestling term originating on the carnival lot.
 Inside information about the business, not to be disclosed to the public "the straight dope."
 Sometimes used as a signal to stop talking too frankly because outsiders, or the authorities, might overhear: "Kayfabe, guys!
 Have you met my good friend Officer Jones?"
 To let something slip out because you just won't shut your mouth is to "break kayfabe."
 To "kayfabe someone" is to withhold information from them.